demixr/demixr-app/README.md

 ## Contributing

-You are more than welome to contribute to Demixr, wether it's for:
+You are more than welome to contribute to Demixr, whether it's for:

 * Reporting a bug
 * Discussing the current state of the code